jarsba/dammit-its-broken/README.md

 # dammit-its-broken
-Reinstall useful software after you brake your Ubuntu 18.04 OS
+Reinstall useful software after you brake your Ubuntu 18.04 OS.
+You can fork the repo and add your favorites.
 >>>>
 >>>>
 >>>>#### Running